Jump to content

 Although your local or online retailer likely carries an array of backpacking and camping utensils sure to satisfy even the most advanced culinary ideas, most of us that don't work as a chef for a living can attain backcountry mealtime prowess with the simplest of choices and without cluttering or weighing down our pack.
 Here are my thoughts on the main players in this department and what I've found has worked best over the years.

-Perhaps utilized mostly for liquids at home, a backpacking spoon serves most mealtime purposes well on the trail where most meals are made all-in-one style in the pot, freezer bag, or as freeze dried meals and while those meals might not be soup, the consistency is almost always easily scooped and eaten with a spoon.
+Perhaps utilized mostly for liquids at home, a backpacking spoon serves most mealtime purposes well on ultralight backpacking trips where most meals are made all-in-one style in the pot, freezer bag, or as freeze dried meals, and while those meals might not be soup the consistency is almost always easily scooped and eaten with a spoon.
 The backpacking spoon is also great if stored inside your food bag in that you're guaranteed that it won't ruin your Opsak if you're using one like me.

 Long Handled Titanium Backpacking Spoon